The best tropical fruit from Hawaii to try on the islands now (updated 2023)

 When most tropical fruit are in season in Hawaii like mangoes, lilikoi, rambutan and lychee, you should go out and try as much of these exotic fruits that are fresh and truly delicious.
 Also, you’ll be supporting a local farmer or vendors at the farmers market or road side stand when you are buying this fresh and locally grown.
 When visiting the islands, it’s easy to find a variety of fresh fruit grown locally and offered in grocery stores, farmers markets, roadside stands or even growing wild along the side of the road if you care to climb and harvest them yourself.
 Finding some tropical fruit in season and trying something you are not familiar with is a fun and a delicious experience while visiting the islands and getting something fresh from a local source.

-Try all these tropical fruits from Hawaii
+Try all these top 27 tropical fruits from Hawaii

-So many Hawaiian Bananas to choose from on the islands
+1. Hawaiian Bananas from on the islands

 Did you know that there are over 70 different varieties of bananas grown in Hawaii and popular hawaii fruit found on the islands?
 Of all the Tropical fruit from Hawaii, bananas are year round crops grown in Hawaii and they grow well in the lush and wet zones throughout the state.
 Eaten raw or cooked, bananas are packed with vitamins B6, potassium and fiber.
 Here’s a bit of trivia, did you know that bananas are not trees but really part of the herb family from the genus Musa?